vestrada64/WDI-DT-55/projects/project_3/README.md

 - Definitely research potential third-party APIs.
 You are required to consume one and knowing what APIs are available may trigger some great app ideas.
 - For this project, we want you to work with your team to build a creative product or one that improves on an existing app.
 - One of the best questions to ask yourself is, "Why would I want to use this app?"

 ---

+### Obtaining Assistance from an Instructor

+During this project, we will be taking advantage of a popular feature of GitHub - GitHub Issues.

+GitHub Issues are the way many teams track development between a project's contributors.

+Please refer to markdown in the class repository for details...

+---